QuestCode/thema-2.1-slm/Leertaken/Project/Technical Report/General/Introduction.md

+The United Nations Weather Data Management Institute (UNWDMI) collects weather data from all over the world.
+Because of the potential to attract customers from all over the globe, the Da Vinci Data division was set up to handle the European customers.
+The Aleksandro Stulginskio Universitetas (ASU) contacted the Da Vinci Data division to setup a meeting to discuss potential business.

-Aleksandro Stulginskio Universitetas will perform calculations on weather data to conduct research on climate change.
+They will perform calculations on weather data to conduct research on climate change.
 The university is interested in climate change in Lithuania and other countries around the Baltic Sea.
-The university is especially interested in weather changes regarding the milder weather in the past years.
+The university is especially interested in weather changes regarding the milder weather in the past years (sleet, rainfall, umidity, and temperature).

+This report describes the process of translation the customer wishes into a technical project specification for building the requested web application.
+Also some test results are included, to validate the speed requirements and to reinforce the propositions made in the Service Level Agreement.